Restaurants, cafés, pubs, and nightclubs: Protocols for returning to operation

 Note: These guidelines pertain largely to employee health and safety.
 Employers should also refer to guidance issued from the provincial health officer, and the appropriate health authority, on public safety.

-On July 31, the office of the provincial health officer issued a revised order for Food Service Establishments and Liquor Services.
-This order replaces the order provided on July 23 and provides a number of requirements for these establishments, including how occupancy limits must be calculated, table and seating configurations, assigning seating to patrons and managing how patrons can move through the premises, the use and configuration of barriers, collecting and maintaining contact information from patrons, and the application of the 50-person maximum order on events.
+The office of the provincial health officer’s revised order for Food Service Establishments and Liquor Services replaces previous orders and provides a number of requirements for these establishments, including how occupancy limits must be calculated, table and seating configurations, assigning seating to patrons and managing how patrons can move through the premises, the use and configuration of barriers, collecting and maintaining contact information from patrons, and the application of the 50-person maximum order on events.

 - Consider work activities that could be done remotely (e.g., dispatch, customer service, administration) and change work model accordingly.